xiechun298/SV-DRR/README.md

 The name SV-DRR, short for Single-View DRR, is inspired by Digitally Reconstructed Radiography (DRR).

-Unlike DRR, which renders X-ray projections from a 3D CT volume, our method syn- thesizes novel views directly from a single 2D projection.
+Unlike DRR, which renders X-ray projections from a 3D CT volume, our method synthesizes novel views directly from a single 2D projection.

 ##  Usage